Devamm007/TDS-P1-2025-09-24F2000828/README.md

 * **URL:** `[YOUR_RENDER_URL]/handle_task`
 * **Method:** `POST`
 * **Purpose:** Triggers the full workflow (LLM generation, GitHub repo creation, code push, Pages activation).

+#### 📖 Testing via Swagger UI
+To test the API interactively, navigate to the automatic documentation provided by FastAPI by appending /docs to your deployment URL:
+Render Swagger URL: [YOUR_RENDER_URL]/docs
+Hugging Face Swagger URL: https://<hf-user>-<space-name>.hf.space/docs Open the Swagger UI in your browser.
+Expand the POST /handle_task endpoint.
+Click Try it out.
+Input a valid JSON payload (see below for structure) into the Request body field.
+Ensure the "secret" field exactly matches the SECRET environment variable you set during deployment.
+Click Execute to send the request.

 #### ✉️ Request Payload